donovan6000/M33-Fio/README.md

 # M3D Fio
-OctoPrint plugin for the Micro 3D printer
+OctoPrint plugin for the Micro 3D printer that provides a complete, platform independent alternative to the printer's official software

 © 2015 Exploit Kings.
 All rights reserved.